Bump of Chicken: 2000–2002: "jupiter"

+2002–2004: "Yggdrasil"

-At the end of 2002, the group released the single "Snow Smile".
-2003 saw the release of their first double A-side single "Lost Man/Sailing day".
-"Sailing Day" was used as the ending theme to the animated movie One Piece: Dead End Adventure.
+In 2003, BUMP OF CHICKEN saw the release of their first double A-side single "Lost Man/sailing day". "sailing day" was used as the ending theme to the animated movie One Piece: Dead End Adventure.
 The beginning of 2004 saw a slew of re-releases.
-"Arue", from their album Flame Vein, was released as a single in March.
+"Arue", from their album FLAME VEIN, was released as a single in March.
 They re-released their first two albums in April.
-Flame Vein received an extra song and was re-released as Flame Vein +1.
-The Living Dead received no modifications.
+FLAME VEIN received an extra song and was re-released as FLAME VEIN +1.
+THE LIVING DEAD received no modifications.
 In July, the group released "Only Lonely Glory", which became their first single to chart at number one on the Oricon Weekly Charts.
 A month later, they released their fourth album, Yggdrasil, which was their second album to reach number one on the Oricon Weekly Charts.
 Shortly after, they released "Sharin no Uta", from Yggdrasil, as a single.

+2005–2007: "orbital period"

-In 2005, Bump of Chicken released two singles, "Planetarium" and second double A-side single "Supernova/Karma".
+In 2005, BUMP OF CHICKEN released two singles, "Planetarium" and second double A-side single "supernova/Karma".
 Karma was used as the theme song for Namco's "Tales of the Abyss".
 The band's next single, "Namida no Furusato" was used in a commercial for Lotte Airs.
 It became the group's second number one single.
 In 2007, they released the singles "Hana no Na" and "Mayday" on the same day.
 The two singles reached number one and two respectively on the Oricon Weekly Charts.
-Bump of Chicken released their fifth studio album, Orbital Period, on December 19, 2007.
+BUMP OF CHICKEN released their fifth studio album, orbital period, on December 19, 2007.
 They released their first compilation album present from you on June 18, 2008.
 This album contains b-sides from singles and other non-album tracks.

+2008–2010："COSMONAUT"

-On November 25, 2009, Bump of Chicken released its third double A-side single "R.I.P./Merry Christmas", their first single in two years.
-On April 14, 2010, they released "Happy" and then in the following week, another single, "Mahō no Ryōri (Kimi kara Kimi e)".
+On November 25, 2009, BUMP OF CHICKEN released its third double A-side single "R.I.P./Merry Christmas", their first single in two years.
+On April 14, 2010, they released "HAPPY" and then in the following week, another single, "Mahō no Ryōri (Kimi kara Kimi e)".
 These two singles also reached number one consecutively for two weeks on the Oricon Weekly Charts, the first time a band achieved this since Orange Range's "Love Parade" and "Onegai!
 Señorita" in 2005.
 They released a fourth double A-side single "Uchūhikōshi e no Tegami/Motorcycle" on October 13, 2010, and they released a music video for the song on Toy's Factory's YouTube channel on September 14, 2010, which surpassed 200,000 views in two days.
-On December 15, 2010, they released their sixth studio album, Cosmonaut, but it did not feature the song "Merry Christmas".
+On December 15, 2010, they released their sixth studio album, COSMONAUT but it did not feature the song "Merry Christmas".